AmberELEC/website/docs/FAQ.md

 **A:** Anbernic uses a wide variety of screens, some of which reach max brightness at 35%.
 If you have one of these screens, you'll have to turn the brightness down a lot to see any change in the actual brightness of the screen.
 Also because of this, our brightness step size is set to 1% so that people with these screens can have a decent range of brightness options.
 You'll just need to get past that top 65%, and then the brightness hotkey should work fine.

+The easiest way to get the brightness set up if you have this issue is to change the brightness to 30% in the [ES System Settings Menu](Menus#system-settings).
+From there you should be able to adjust the brightness to your desired level pretty easily.

 ***

 {: #saving }